Back to Top

 Information Session

-Mandatory attendance at an information session is required prior to submitting the Registered Nursing online program application.
+Attendance at an information session is highly recommended prior to submitting the Registered Nursing online program application.
 Call 410-777-7310 for dates, times and locations or view the schedule on AACC's online calendar.

 • There is no cost to attend.